 Sublimation is the process of transferring ink from paper to another material like t-shirts, mugs and canvases.
-There are plenty of options if you are looking to convert a standard printer to use sublimation ink but if possible you should buy a dedicated printer for the job.
+There are plenty of options if you are looking to convert a standard printer to use sublimation ink, but if possible, you should buy a dedicated printer like the Brother SP1 for the job.

 The only downside is how small the ink cartridges are on this printer.
 I know ink is where companies make the most money, but replacing these tiny cartridges every few weeks or months will get old quick.

-For a long time, CNETs methodology for testing printers didn't change.
+For a long time, CNET's methodology for testing printers didn't change.
 Our original testing was designed in the days when Wi-Fi printers were rare, and faxing was an important consideration when choosing a device.
-These days, Wi-Fi is standard, app-controlled printers are everywhere and what and how we print has changed considerably.
-I designed a new set of printing parameters for 2022 that I hope will mesh with how we use printers nowadays.
+These days, Wi-Fi is standard, app-controlled printers are everywhere, and what and how we print have changed considerably.
+I designed a new set of printing parameters in 2022 that I hope will mesh with how we use printers nowadays.

-The speed at which things print and copy are important in our daily lives.
-Printing a quick theater ticket, or copying a document needs to be done quickly and accurately.
-Testing this is easy; I simply used a stopwatch and printed 10 pages of text of varying sizes and type faces.
+Print and copy speed: The speed at which things print and copy is important in our daily lives.
+Printing a quick theater ticket or copying a document needs to be done speedily and accurately.
+Testing this is easy; I simply used a stopwatch and printed 10 pages of text of varying sizes and typefaces.
 I used Fillerama to generate random text from Star Wars and Monty Python and changed the font size randomly across the page.
-I also used different fonts like Arial and Times New Roman to see how they would print.
-I even added Comic Sans into the mix, as people still think it's a good idea to use it.
+I also used different fonts, like Arial and Times New Roman, to see how they'd print.
+I even added Comic Sans to the mix, because some people still think it's a good idea to use it.
 Middle managers mostly.

-When asked, people told me that they use their home printer for printing online tickets from webpages as well as their resumes for job interviews.
-With that in mind I used the standard brochure template from Google Docs that I changed a little -- I made the font size smaller and larger and changed the font too -- to give that modern resume look.
-I also saved my article about becoming ainto a PDF -- I needed to keep the ads the same on every test so the live article wouldn't do.
-Sometimes we are in too much of a rush to select just the ticket, so printing the entire webpage is easier.
+Brochure and webpage test: When asked, people told me they use their home printer for printing online tickets from webpages as well as their resumes for job interviews.
+With that in mind, I used the standard brochure template from Google Docs, which I changed a little -- I made the font size smaller and larger and changed the font too -- to give that modern resume look.
+I also saved my article about becoming a Star Wars action figure into a PDF -- I needed to keep the ads the same on every test, so the live article wouldn't do.
+Sometimes we're in too much of a rush to select just the ticket, so printing the entire webpage is easier.
 This test simulates that.

-When you work from home you often have to submit your receipts for traveling and incidentals.
+Receipt test: When you work from home, you often have to submit your receipts for travel and incidentals.
 One of the most common ways to do that, if you aren't lucky enough to have an app, is to tape receipts to a piece of paper and scan them into your computer.
-That way you can email to where they need to go quickly and easily.
-To recreate that, I taped my receipts from my food shopping to create a scan.
+That way you can email them wherever they need to go quickly and easily.
+To re-create that, I taped my receipts from my food shopping to create a scan.
 I used a mixture of new receipts and ones that had faded in my wallet, then I checked the scan for legibility.
-Most scanners will enhance the image you are scanning and that certainly helps with receipts.
+Most scanners will enhance the image you're scanning, and that certainly helps with receipts.

-Like the previous CNET photo tests, I use the PhotoDisc Target file for my image tests.
-I print them on the same and study them according to the guidelines associated with this industry standard.
-I take special note of the skin tones at the bottom to make sure they're replicated correctly and I also check for chromatic abrasion.
+Picture quality test: As in previous CNET photo tests, I used the PhotoDisc Target file for my image tests.
+I printed images on the same Canon glossy paper and studied them according to the guidelines associated with this industry standard.
+I took special note of the skin tones at the bottom to make sure they were replicated correctly and I also checked for chromatic abrasion.
 Chromatic abrasion is a purple hue that often surrounds images and can make even the best picture look cheap and tacky.
-I also check for stippling; an image error that occurs on poorly calibrated inkjet printers.
+I also checked for stippling; an image error that occurs on poorly calibrated inkjet printers.

 Should you buy a printer with an ink subscription?

-Most ink subscriptions offer you a certain number of months free, so it is worth trying it to see if it can fulfill your needs, but remember to cancel it before you are supposed to start paying if you don't want it.
+Most ink subscriptions offer you a certain number of months free, so it's worth trying it to see if it can fulfill your needs, but remember to cancel it before you're supposed to start paying if you don't want it.